 Human studies have also shown positive results.
 In a study involving a group of 125 overweight men and women, half of the subjects were given a daily probiotic supplement containing Lactobacillus rhamnosus, while the other half took a placebo.
-Here’s the result:

 All of the subjects underwent a weight loss program for 12 weeks, followed by a 12-week maintenance program.
 The women taking the probiotic supplement showed an average weight loss of 4.4kg, while the women receiving the placebo lost only 2.6kg.

-Gymnema is also found to stimulate insulin production in your pancreas, which promotes the regeneration of insulin-producing islet cells.
+Gymnema is also known to stimulate insulin production in your pancreas, which promotes the regeneration of insulin-producing islet cells.
 Better insulin production means that your blood sugar levels stay steady, reducing the incidence of sugar cravings that can lead to overeating.